ralpht03/Booking-System/README.md

    pip install -r requirements.txt
    '''

-3. Database Configuration:
+3. Environment Configuration:
+   - Create a '.env' file in the root directory with the following variables:
+     '''
+     DB_NAME=your_database_name
+     DB_USER=your_database_user
+     DB_PASSWORD=your_database_password
+     DB_HOST=your_database_host
+     DB_PORT=5432
+     SECRET_KEY=your_secret_key
+     '''
+   - Replace the placeholder values with your actual database credentials
-   - The application is configured to connect to a PostgreSQL database
+   - The application uses these environment variables to connect to your PostgreSQL database
-   - Update the database connection details in 'website/__init__.py'

 ## Running the Application